African Before The Slave Trade And Colonization

 In addition, peoples such as the Masai who adopted animal Husbandry in favour of crop farming continued to live a semi-nomadic existence.

-These communities were somewhat isolated from the turbulence of the Iron Age Post-Agriculture African Kingdoms, and their way of life has remained largely intact since the late Stone Age.
+These communities were somewhat isolated from the turbulence of the Iron Age Post-Agriculture African Kingdoms, and their way of life has remained largely intact since the late Stone Age being largely unaffected by Slavery and Colonialism in Africa.

-The Iron Age, Agriculture and climatic changes in the Sahara desert resulted in the spread of Black peoples across the entire African Continent.
+Climatic changes in the Sahara desert resulted in the spread of Black peoples across the entire African Continent before Slavery and Colonialism came to Africa

 Settlements in North, West, East and Southern Africa led to the rise of strong African Political entities that established trading links with the rest of the world.

-Simultaneously, pockets of African communities remained isolated from these positive Iron Age developments which in the end would lead to the Colonization of Africa as its potential would be realised by the external forces that had come to establish trading ties with the Iron Age Kingdoms of Africa.
+Simultaneously, pockets of African communities remained isolated from these positive Iron Age developments which in the end would lead first Slavery and then the Colonization of Africa.